emera86/SASmanual-MkDocs/SASmanual/docs/miscellanea/patient-identification.md

-## Separate Site ID from Patient Number
+## Dealing with Study Identification Numbers

 * Site calculation from the two first numbers of the patient number: